-- Pass a Raise the Age law in Georgia, changing the juvenile code from 17 to 18 using either language from HB 462 or with language that amends Titles 15, 16, 17, 27, 37, 42 and 49 of the Official Code of Georgia Annotated, relating to courts, crimes and offenses, criminal procedure, game and fish, mental health, penal institutions and social services in Chapter 11 of Title 15 of the Official Code of Georgia Annotated, relating to the Juvenile Code. - Implement the legislation effectively by creating a Raise the Age commission composed of stakeholders in the criminal justice system who are responsible for design and implementation of a successful overhaul of juvenile facilities, transportation, judges, docket caseloads, support staff, etc. - Allocate sufficient funds and resources for said facilities, staff and transportation to put the legislation fully and effectively in place.
+- 1. Pass a Raise the Age law in Georgia, changing the juvenile code from 17 to 18 using either language from previous bills like HB 462 or with language that amends Titles 15, 16, 17, 27, 37, 42 and 49 of the Official Code of Georgia Annotated, relating to courts, crimes and offenses, criminal procedure, game and fish, mental health, penal institutions and social services in Chapter 11 of Title 15 of the Official Code of Georgia Annotated, relating to the Juvenile Code. - 2.
+Implement the legislation effectively by creating a Raise the Age commission composed of stakeholders in the criminal justice system who are responsible for design and implementation of a successful overhaul of juvenile facilities, transportation, judges, docket caseloads, support staff, etc. - 3.
+Allocate sufficient funds and resources for said facilities, staff and transportation to put the legislation fully and effectively in place.

-b.
-Fully fund and implement CHINS (Children in Need of Services) | Power to Change: Georgia State Assembly, Local Judicial Circuits

-1. A combined effort of full funding and administrative implementation and coordination (beyond the CHINS statewide coordinator position housed within the Council of Juvenile Court Judges) would allow uniform implementation of the 2013 revised Code across the state.
+- c.
+Fully fund and implement CHINS (Children in Need of Services) | Power to Change: Georgia State Assembly, Local Judicial Circuits - 1.
+A combined effort of full funding and administrative implementation and coordination (beyond the CHINS statewide coordinator position housed within the Council of Juvenile Court Judges) would allow uniform implementation of the 2013 revised Code across the state.
 The success of the CHINS program is particularly dependent on the necessary resources and implementation to ensure a uniform standard and equity of services throughout the state, not just in courtrooms that are able to provide it.
-As it currently stands, the promise of CHINS relies on the availability of services within the community, and many stakeholders are not seeing adequate services for CHINS.
+As it currently stands, the promise of CHINS relies on the availability of services within the community, and many stakeholders are not seeing adequate services for CHINS.39 d.
+End mandatory minimums for youth | Power to Change: Georgia State Assembly